Mark C. Poloncarz is Erie County’s eighth County Executive.

+Mark C. Poloncarz is Erie County’s eighth County Executive.

 Since taking office as Erie County Executive in January 2012, Mark has worked to change the culture of Erie County government and return it to its core mission: provide the programs and services that residents and taxpayers demand as effectively and efficiently as possible.
-And as such, he made it a priority to restore funding for what he calls the “People’s Mandates,” which include the rodent control program, parks improvements, road and bridge construction, libraries, summer youth programming and renewed commitment to arts and cultural organizations.
+And as such, he made it a priority to restore funding for what he calls the “People’s Mandates,” which include the rodent control program, parks improvements, road and bridge construction, libraries, summer youth programming and a renewed commitment to arts and cultural organizations.
 These programs were restored by Poloncarz in a fiscally responsible manner without raising taxes.
 In 2014, as a result of Mark’s prudent budgeting and strong fiscal discipline, Fitch Ratings raised Erie County’s credit rating outlook from “stable” to “positive” and Standard & Poor’s upgraded the county’s credit rating three steps to “AA-.”

-In 2013, Mark announced his “Initiatives for a Smart Economy,” which represents his administration’s deep commitment to a comprehensive, innovative approach to economic development and provides the ‘missing link,’ tying a host of diverse initiatives into one regional development effort.
-Specifically, this plan includes a total of 64 initiatives across a dozen areas, representing the ‘gears’ that, addressed together, will help change our economic future.
+In 2013, Mark announced his “Initiatives for a Smart Economy,” which represents his administration’s commitment to a comprehensive, innovative approach to economic development and provides the “missing link,” tying a host of diverse initiatives into one regional development effort.
+Specifically, this plan includes a total of 64 initiatives across a dozen areas, representing the economic gears that, working together, will help drive our economic future.
 More than half of these Initiatives are already underway and showing results around Erie County.
 In fact, since Poloncarz took office as county executive in January, 2012, more than 16,000 new private sector jobs have been created in the Buffalo-Niagara Metropolitan Area, and the county’s unemployment rate has dropped from 8.9% in January, 2012 to 4.7% as of December, 2015.

 Before being elected as County Executive, Mark served as Erie County Comptroller for six years.
 During that time he worked to root out waste, fraud and abuse of the taxpayers’ dollars while creating a more efficient Comptroller’s Office and restoring fiscal stability to Erie County’s government.